 Tutoring in Paris

 The private tutoring industry in Paris is on the rise.
 While most tutors offer one-on-one sessions, some services provide small group sessions.
-The French government has taken steps to regulate the private tutoring industry, but parents should work through a reputable tutoring agency to ensure that teachers are properly equipped to teach their children.
+The French government has taken steps to regulate the private tutoring industry, but parents should work through a reputable tutoring agency to ensure that the teachers are properly equipped to teach their children.

 Special-needs education in Paris